pepesync/developer-grants/README.md

 ## How to apply?

-Create a new issue using the ["Grant Application"](https://github.com/onflow/developer-grants/issues/new?assignees=alxflw&labels=in+review&template=grant-application.md&title=) issue template.
+Create a new issue using the ["Grant Application (Coming Soon)"](https://pepesync.xyz) issue template.
 Make sure to fill out all the details!